 BISO Home > USNC/Math Homepage > USNC/Math Activities and Events

-The advanced early registration deadline for the Seoul International Congress of Mathematicians (ICM) 2014 is May 10th.
-The ICM is the largest international congress in the mathematics community.
+ICM is the largest international congress in the mathematics community.
 It is held once every four years under the auspices of the International Mathematical Union (IMU).
-The Seoul, Korea Congress will be held August 13-21, 2014.
-The USNC/Math is currently planning two events at ICM 2014.
+The Seoul, Korea Congress was held August 13-21, 2014.

-For more information on registration and other conference details, please visit the Seoul ICM 2014 webpage.
+For more details on these prizes and the prize winners, please consult the Seoul ICM 2014 awards webpage.

 International Congress of Women Mathematicians 2014: August 12 and 14

 The International Congress of Women Mathematicians 2014 (ICWM 2014) is an associated meeting of ICM 2014.
-The congress will be held August 12th and 14th in Seoul, Korea.
-The purpose of ICWM 2014 is to bring together women mathematicians and supporters of women in mathematical sciences from around the world.
-Several members of the USNC/Math are involved in this event's organization.
+The congress was held August 12 and 14 in Seoul, Korea.
+The purpose of ICWM 2014 was to bring together women mathematicians and supporters of women in mathematical sciences from around the world.
+Several members of the USNC/Math were involved in this event's organization.
 More details on the congress can be found on the ICWM 2014 website and the ICWM 2104 Overview Poster (PDF).

 17th IMU General Assembly: August 10 to 11, 2014

-The USNC/Math would like to share the dates of the 17th General Assembly of the IMU: August 10 to 11, 2014.
-This General Assembly will take place immediately prior to the Seoul ICM 2014 in Gyeongju, Korea.
-The General Assembly will consist of delegates appointed by the Adhering Organizations, together with the members of the Executive Committee.
-The U.S. delegates to the 2014 IMU General Assembly will be: USNC/Math chair Peter March, Georgia Benkart, Hee Oh, Jill Pipher, and Carol Wood.
-For more details, please consult the 17th IMU General Assembly website.
+The IMU General Assembly took place August 10 to 11, 2014 in Gyeongju, Korea.
+The General Assembly consisted of delegates appointed by the Adhering Organizations, together with the members of the Executive Committee.
+The U.S. delegates to the 2014 IMU General Assembly were: USNC/Math chair Peter March, Georgia Benkart, Hee Oh, Jill Pipher, and Carol Wood.

 2013 Mathematical Congress of the Americas